roukna/J.O.B-Training-Linux-1/exercise2.md

 # J.O.B-Training-System Commands Assignment

-## You will now practice the system information commands in linux using the previously cloned repo that will track your work.
+## In this online exercise you will practice the system information commands in linux using the same cloned repo in the last exercise that will track your work.

 ### Exercise 1 Date
 In a terminal window practice the date command which is call date.